sit-2021-int214/010-CheapestElectricCars/assignment/HW04_63130500017/README.md

 [1] 0.444
 ```

--Find number of region of this dataset
+- Find number of region of this dataset

 ```
 superstore_sales %>% distinct(Region) %>% count()